 Reelika is able to continue her race leaving the injured runner in good hands.

 As Loïc is monitoring the progress of Reelika, it starts raining and Loïc decides to enter the large shelter where the runners will find some assistance.
 The rain is so dense that the race organisers decide in coordination with the public safety to alert the runners and all the followers along the track about possible slippage of terrain.
-An alert message is broadcasted to the area with the intent to reach the maximum number of persons, including the ones in indoor conditions.
+An alert message is broadcast to the area with the intent to reach the maximum number of persons, including the ones in indoor conditions.
 With this alert message, public safety requests all runners to report their position every 10 minutes during the next two hours.
 Loïc (indoor), Reelika and all race participants/followers in the area receive this alert message.

-At a certain point in the race, Reelika sets off on a bad track, due to the de-tagging of local activists.
+At a certain point in the race, Reelika sets off on a bad track, due to local activists changing the route markers.
 The monitoring system of the race organizer quickly detects that she is going off the planned track.
 She is immediately alerted with an alert message that triggers an alarm sound in her wrist watch.
-She consults in her wearable device where she lost the planned track and how she can rejoin it.
+She consults her wearable device which shows where she lost the planned track and how she can rejoin it.

-The race organizers inform the race participants behind Reelika about the virtual track to rejoin the planned track as well as in field member of the race organization to correct the track.
-This prevents late runners to lose time with this track issue and no one need to be sent after lost runners.
+The race organizers inform the race participants behind Reelika about the virtual track to rejoin the planned track as well as the field member of the race organization to correct the track.
+This prevents late runners to lose time with this track issue and no one needs to be sent after lost runners.

 Fortunately, Reelika can successfully complete her race without further technical incident and all her friends join in a video conference to celebrate with her.